Tamatimtam/Lokatech-Greenhouse-Monitoring/firebase-documentation.md

 The password reset functionality allows users to regain access to their accounts by receiving a password reset email.

 **Password Reset Flow:**
-1. User clicks "Forgot password?" link
+1. User clicks "Forgot password?" link.
-2. System prompts for email address
+2. System prompts for email address.
+3. Frontend sends a request to the backend (`/auth/request-password-reset`) with the email.
+4. Backend validates the email and checks if the IP address is rate-limited for password reset requests.
+   - If rate-limited, backend returns an error, and the process stops.
+   - If not rate-limited, backend returns success.
+5. Upon success from the backend, the frontend calls Firebase client SDK (`firebase.auth().sendPasswordResetEmail(email)`) to send the password reset email.
-3. Firebase sends password reset email
+6. Firebase sends the password reset email (subject to its own rate limits).
-4. User creates new password via emailed link
+7. User creates a new password via the emailed link.
-5. User can log in with new credentials
+8. User can log in with new credentials.

 **Frontend Implementation**:
 ```javascript